alpoktem/corepus-gen/README.md

 ## Example output

-An example corpus of 10k sentences created with corepus-gen is placed under `testcore` directory.
+An example generated corpus of 10k sentences is placed under `testcore` directory.
 Its vocabulary includes 96.18% of the the most frequent 5000 words in the English OPUS Corpus.

 ## References